Frequently Asked Questions FAQs

 What is an allergy?

-An allergy is an abnormally severe reaction to an otherwise harmless substance in the environment causing the immune system to go into attack mode.
+An allergy is an abnormally exaggerated reaction to an otherwise harmless protein-based substance in the environment causing the immune system to go into attack mode.

 What things are most likely to cause allergies?

-Harmless everyday things such as house dust mites, plant pollen, animal dandruff, mould spores, nuts, fish, egg, milk and medication.
+Harmless everyday things such as house dust mites, plant pollen, animal dandruff, mould spores, nuts, fish, egg, milk and certain medication (penicillin and anaesthetics).

 Can I develop allergies at any age?

-Most allergies develop in childhood; they may remain dormant until reactivated in adult life.
+Most allergies develop in childhood; they may remain dormant until reactivated by re-exposure in adult life.

 If both my partner and I have allergies, will our children also get allergies?